media-dashboard/graphJSON-editor/README.md

 * templates:
   * handlebars w/ hbsfy

+* API: modification (local) vs. save (server)
+  * model.save() // save to server (possibly only saving a diff of the data?)
+    * delete all models/views that have been removed
+  * model.remove() // temporarily remove model's view DOM element, but don't delete the model

 * order of instantiating app:
   * should a model instantiate a view, or vice versa
   * AppView -> App -> GraphView -> Graph